pmndrs/zustand/docs/guides/maps-and-sets-usage.md

 nav: 12
 ---

-You need to wrap Maps and Sets inside an object, and when you want it's update to be reflected (e.g. in React), you do it by calling the setState on it:
+You need to wrap Maps and Sets inside an object.
+When you want its update to be reflected (e.g. in React), you do it by calling `setState` on it:

 **You can view a codesandbox here: https://codesandbox.io/s/late-https-bxz9qy**